 Get to Know Ybor City’s Baseball Legends at Tampa Baseball Museum

-Be inspired by the lives of the baseball players that shaped the growth of the sport in Tampa, Florida, when you step inside Al Lopez's house, a casita that was built in 1905.
+I recently visited Al Lopez's house, a casita that was built in 1905, and was truly inspired by the lives of the baseball players that shaped the growth of the sport in Tampa, Florida.

 Today, the casita not only showcases Al Lopez's journey to becoming a Hall of Fame inductee, but it also features 130 years of local baseball heritage.

-Although the museum just opened last September 25, 2021, it has already become one of the most frequented spots in Ybor City, so do not forget to add Tampa Baseball Museum to your itinerary for an enjoyable trip.
+Although the museum just opened last September 25, 2021, it has already become one of the most frequented spots in Ybor City.
+During my visit, I was amazed by the car collection at the museum.

 Be Transported to Spain in Columbia Restaurant

 Columbia Restaurant, the oldest eatery in Florida, which has been operating for over 115 years now.
 As a foodie, I couldn't miss the opportunity to try their famous Cuban coffee and authentic Cuban sandwiches, which gained popularity among cigar workers in its early years.